QloudNetwork/qloud-integrations/qloud-wsgi/README.md

 respectively, in the [DevAuth environment](https://docs.qloud.network/local-development/) it's fixed to `00000000000000000000000000000000`.

-The `credentials_required` parameter is optional and defaults to `True`.
-If set to `False`, the middleware will allow requests without a JSON Web Token to access your application (note, invalid or expired JWT will be rejected!).
+The `credentials_required` parameter is optional and defaults to `False`.
+If set to `True`, the middleware will not allow requests without a JSON Web Token to access your application (note, invalid or expired JWT will always be rejected!).

 The middleware injects the decoded JSON Web Token using the key `auth` into the environment of the request (e.g.
 `environ["auth"]` in plain WSGI, or `request.environ.get("auth")` in a Flask app).